trillianx/educative_notes/DS_Algo_Basics/DS_Algo_Basics.md

     return result
 ```

 We see that Function 2 takes half the steps of Function 1.
 Therefore, Funtion 2 is faster.

+>   Measuring efficiency of a code boils down to measuring the steps taken

 So, why do we measure code speed in terms of steps?
 This is because measuring steps is agnositic to the computer hardware or software.
 Measuring the steps is known as the **time complexity**.
 Other tems used for time complexity are **efficiency, performance, runtime**.

-## Data Structure: Array
+### Data Structure: Array

 An array is a basic data structure in any given language.
 In python an array is represented by a `list`.
 A list is simply a data structure that is enclosed by square brackets.